dwhieb/Nisinoon/pages/Bibliography/Bibliography.md

 # Algonquian Components Bibliography

+<b style='color: red;'>NOTE:</b> Due to a mysterious disappearance of files from Google Drive, many of the links below are currently broken.
+We are working to fix this.
+In the meantime, if there's something you're looking for that's listed but not available, contact Monica Macaulay at [mmacaula@wisc.edu](mailto:mmacaula@wisc.edu).

 This is a collection of resources used in the [Nisinoon project][website] to collect data on derivational morphemes in Algonquian languages.
 It was compiled by Monica Macaulay (University of Wisconsin-Madison) and [Hunter Lockwood][website-hunter] (Myaamia Center, Miami University) with the help of Savana Stauss, Anushri Kartik-Narayan, Rachel Fedorchak, and Eleanor Sand.

 This material is based upon work supported by the National Science Foundation under Grant No. BCS-1953103.